frakern/starpocalypse/README.md

 ## Known Issues
 Sometimes the derelict modifying script is too slow, and one can get a ship/weapons before it ran.
-I currently have no way to prevent that, though in normal gameplay this should very rarely happen.
+I currently have no way to prevent that, though in normal gameplay this should very rarely happen. costMultiplierBuilding is not working and will be removed in the next release.
+The modified setting is applied before the game is loaded, so modifying it does nothing.